Alternatives to knee microfracture surgery and cartilage implant surgery

 Treatment for articular cartilage is challenging because knee cartilage shows limited reparative and regeneration abilities following injury.
-Traditional non-operative (RICE therapy), various injection therapies and traditional arthroscopic techniques cannot restore the normal anatomy and function of cartilage in osteoarthritis.
+Traditional non-operative (RICE therapy), various injection therapies, and traditional arthroscopic techniques cannot restore the normal anatomy and function of cartilage in osteoarthritis.

 Stem cell therapy for cartilage repair need not be a complicated procedure.
-In many instances bone marrow stem cells are drawn from a patient and injected into the patient’s knee with the hope of repairing cartilage and bone damage typical of a knee with severe osteoarthritis or damage from injury.
-The procedure is simple in concept: inject stem cells, heal knee.
+In many instances, bone marrow stem cells are drawn from a patient and injected into the patient’s knee with the hope of repairing cartilage and bone damage typical of a knee with severe osteoarthritis or damage from injury.
+The procedure is simple in concept: inject stem cells, heal the knee.
 Please watch the video below.